jackrankin/di_lete/README.md

 <div></div>
 ```

-or you could do 'dad' to delete around the div to leave nothing.
+or you could do 'dad' to delete around the div to leave nothing. ideally i could add vid, vad, cid, cad to select the text or delete and leave you in insert mode, etc.